-- The direct economic loss in the Kingdom of Eswatini is geographically distributed in line with exposure concentration, with the highest values in the Hhohho, Manzini and Lubombo regions.
-The pattern is maintained in the future climate, albeit with a certain decrease in absolute values. - The average yearly value of direct economic losses amounts to 12 million USD, almost 0.09% of the total stock value in the current climate.
-The largest portion of losses is due to housing and critical infrastructures (i.e. health and education), accounting for almost 70% of the total loss. - The proportion of different sectors in the overall loss does not significantly change under future climate conditions. - Considering the present exposed assets, average annual losses tend to decrease under future climate conditions, for all sectors.
+- The direct economic loss in The Cambia is distributed geographically in line with the exposure concentration, with the highest values in Upper River/Basse and Kanifing Municipal Council/Banjul regions (see p.3).
+The pattern is maintained under future climate conditions, except for the Kanifing Municipal Council/Banjul where a reduction is observed in relative terms. - The value of direct economic losses in terms of AAL amounts to about \$US 3.2 million in the present climate, or roughly 0.18% of the total stock value.
+The largest portion of losses are attributed to the productive sector, housing and transportation (roads), that together account for more than 80% of the overall loss. - The proportion of the different sectors to the overall loss does not significantly change under future climate conditions. - Considering the present exposed assets, average annual losses tend to decrease under future climate conditions, for all sectors.
 However, as already discussed for GDP and population, risk figures may change when considering future exposure evolution.